 - The UK has recommended per se levels for various drugs and has, in my opinion, done the most comprehensive analysis ever done in order to reach their recommendations.
 They appear to have based their work on assumptions of impairment levels for non-habituated individuals, which must be done in order to protect the driving public.
 However, such levels are problematic for drivers who take some of these drugs for legitimate medical reasons, become tolerant to some of the impairing effects of the drugs, yet maintain levels of those drugs well above the proposed per se limits.

 - More importantly, the work the UK has done is based upon laboratory assays where impairment and blood (or blood serum) levels are determined simultaneously.
+These tests are conducted by using specialized equipment (take a look at these stirrers to see how they are effective) to ensure the results are correct and handled with great care in the laboratory.
 That is, a subject’s level of impairment is determined within minutes of taking a biological sample to assay for drug levels.
 For drugs with a slow metabolic rate, such tests can be meaningful, but for drugs with a rapid metabolic rate like cocaine (half-life of ~40 minutes) or marijuana (half-life of ~1.5 hours) the blood or blood serum level of drugs taken typically hours after a crash will not represent the drug levels at the time of the incident.
-Marijuana is even worse, since someone may be smoking a joint at the time of the incident and have an extraordinarily high level of active THC in the blood stream.
+Marijuana is even worse, since someone may be smoking a joint at the time of the incident and have an extraordinarily high level of active THC in the bloodstream.
 The THC very rapidly equilibrates into the fat stores while it is also metabolizing.
 These two factors, metabolization and redistribution among body pools, cause the blood THC level to drop 90% within the first hour after smoking ceases.
 It is not at all uncommon that the level of THC will drop so low before the blood can be collected, that it drops below the laboratory level of quantification, which means it will be reported out as zero – even though the person could have had a very high level of THC at the time of the incident.
 The UK study suggests a per se level of 5 ng/ml of THC in blood, which may be OK if there were a way to collect the blood immediately, but that can’t happen.
 I recognize the US with its 4th Amendment restrictions is somewhat unique and therefore may have longer delays to draw blood than other countries, but even without legal impediments, logistics make it impossible for officers to sample blood or other bodily fluids at the moment of a crash, for example.

 - Oral fluid drug levels are not the same as blood levels or plasma/serum levels.
 For example, a 1 ng/ml THC in whole blood may be the equivalent of 2 ng/ml of THC in plasma or serum, and anywhere from 20 to 40 ng/ml of THC in oral fluid.
 It varies so widely in oral fluids in part because the act of smoking marijuana puts THC in direct contact with oral fluids.